First-order Conditions for Optimization in the Wasserstein Space: Optimal Transport and the Wasserstein Space

 \subsection{Examples of Smooth Functionals}

-After endowing the Wasserstein space with a differential structure, we study the topological and differential properties of five classes of important functionals: \ifbool{compact}{ optimal transport discrepancies, expected values-type functionals, interaction-type functionals, internal-energy-type functionals, and divergences. }{ \begin{itemize} \item optimal transport discrepancies from a reference measure $\bar\mu\in\Pp{2}{\reals^d}$:
+After having discussed the differential structure of Wasserstein space, we recall and in some cases further study the topological and differential properties of five classes of important functionals: \ifbool{compact}{ optimal transport discrepancies, expected values-type functionals, interaction-type functionals, internal-energy-type functionals, and divergences. }{ \begin{itemize} \item optimal transport discrepancies from a reference measure $\bar\mu\in\Pp{2}{\reals^d}$:

 for some continuously differentiable transport cost $c:\reals^d\times\reals^d\to\nonnegativeReals$, which also include the (squared) Wasserstein distance.

 \item expected value-type functionals:

 for some twice continuously differentiable $V:\reals^d\to\reals$;